sensiflow/main/docs/contributing/image-processor.md

     ###### PostgreSQL Database

-    To populate the database with the required tables and data you can use the [./scripts/init/create_schema.sql](https://github.com/sensiflow/main/sql/init/create_schema.sql) sql file.
+    To populate the database with the required tables and data you can use the [create_schema.sql](https://github.com/sensiflow/main/blob/main/sql/init/create_schema.sql) sql file in `sql/init/` folder.

     Run it in your database management tool of choice.